Dynoom felt no qualms about his dismal advice to the Noad.

 The streets and towers of Olhoav had disappeared.
 In response to some effortful strain for which no word existed, another vision replaced ordinary sight.
 (You can't analyze how you approach the Snaddy-Galomm.)
 Once more the bulging, spinning, half-flattened spheroid, floating in colourless no-space, loomed before the Ghepion.

-It's no joke, or in a way it's a terrifying joke, to find yourself in the thing's presence.
+It's in a way a terrifying joke, to find yourself in the thing's presence.
 Dynoom's soul quailed before the bloated fabric of tornado-tubes - the roiling currents of fate - which made up the body of the "Spinning Top".

 Though it is neither spatial nor temporal in itself, the meaning-dimension must encode distance and duration.
 Its diagrammatic apparition does so by means of twistings, shadings, mutually inclining pairs of separated pointers, all coruscating in flux.